 Olivia Laing is the author of three acclaimed works of non-fiction, To the River (2011), The Trip to Echo Spring (2013) and The Lonely City (2016), which has been translated into seventeen languages and sold over 100,000 copies worldwide.
 Her first novel, Crudo, was a Sunday Times top ten bestseller and won the 2019 James Tait Memorial Prize.
 She’s a Fellow of the Royal Society of Literature and in 2018 was awarded a Windham-Campbell Prize for non-fiction.

-Laing writes on art and culture for many publications, including the Guardian, New Statesman, New York Times and Frieze.
-She is working on Everybody, an ambitious cultural survey of embodiment in the modern age.
+Laing writes on art and culture for many publications, including the Guardian, New York Times and frieze.
+Her collected writing on art, Funny Weather: Art in an Emergency, was published in 2020.
+She lives in Suffolk.